 Science Foundation Graduate Fellowships (deadline was November 3 in 2017) , National

-Physical Science Consortium Graduate Fellowships (deadline Nov.
+Physical Science Consortium Graduate Fellowships (deadline was Nov.
 30 in 2017), Hertz Foundation Graduate

-Fellowship (deadline was October 27 in 2017) and National
+Fellowship (deadline will be October 24 in 2018) and National

 Defense Science and Engineering Graduate Fellowship (deadline Dec.
 31 in 2017).
 Think about what you want to do and what